 - Play pin the helmet on the player.

 The Super Bowl can be fun for kids of all ages.
+Coming up with a few simple activities and Super Bowl games for kids can make it a fun time for the whole family.
 Even if your kids aren't die-hard sports fans with bedrooms decorated in sports motifs, with some pre-planning, you can keep all of your kids excited about one of America's most popular sporting events.